Challenger in Turkey's presidential race provides stark contrast - ExBulletin

 Challenger in Turkey’s presidential race provides stark contrast

-ANKARA, Turkey (AP) The main challenger trying to unseat Turkish President Recep Tayyip Erdogan in this month’s presidential election cuts a starkly different figure from the incumbent who has ruled the country for two decades.
+ANKARA, Türkiye — The main challenger trying to topple Turkish President Recep Tayyip Erdogan in this month’s presidential election is very different from the incumbent who has ruled the country for two decades.

 Where Erdogan is a fascinating orator, the modest Kemal Kilicdaroglu speaks softly.
 Erdogan is also a master campaigner who uses state resources and events to reach out to supporters while Kilicdaroglu speaks to voters in videos recorded in his kitchen.
 As the polarizing Erdogan has grown increasingly authoritarian, Kilicdaroglu has built a reputation as a bridge builder and vows to restore democracy.